dhickel/file-dump/readme.md

 If wishing to run the server across multiple nic you will run an instance of the server for each address, binding it in the server config.
 The client can communicate to multiple server via the same instance, so you only need to run one instance of it.
 You can also limit in the client config the max amount of transfer to initiate to each server.
 These come in the form of a list so iif you have 2 servers in the limit list define the limit for that server on the same index of the server list (example below).

 ### Linux
-Two script are provide the nohup up one detaches it from the terminal so it can run in the background.
+Two script are provide, the nohup up one detaches it from the terminal so it can run in the background.
 If not familiar with this, this means you will need to manually stop it when you are ready. this can be done with:
 ```bash
 ps aux | grep file-dump-server